-The TV interview

-- Be well dressed and don't wear anything distracting, such as a loud tie or dangly earrings. - Relax and don't fidget. - Look at the interviewer, not the camera they represent your audience. - Where appropriate, be expressive about your science.
+The video interview - Relax and use your hands and facial expressions. - Look at the interviewer, not the camera they represent your audience. - Where appropriate, be expressive about your science.
 Convey your passion, excitement, disappointment or frustration.

-Preparing your message

-Before you give an interview, take time to gather your thoughts and work out what's important to get across in the limited time you will have.
+For tips on preparing for a video call interview, visit smc.nz/zoom Preparing your message Before you give an interview, take time to gather your thoughts and work out what's important to get across in the limited time you will have.
 "Why should we care?"
 Consider things from your audience's perspective.
 What relevance will your research have for the average listener, reader or viewer?
 Can you hook their interest by drawing a connection to their daily lives or things they care about?

-Focus your message

-Write down three main points or ideas you want to try to communicate.
+Focus your message Write down three main points or ideas you want to try to communicate.
 Sometimes, there will only be time to cover off one, so decide which is the priority.
 Don't get lost in the detail.

-Fill in the gaps

-Work out how much background information you need to support your message and how you will do this succinctly.
+Fill in the gaps Work out how much background information you need to support your message and how you will do this succinctly.
 Will people with no prior knowledge of your topic area be able to follow?

-Consider the context

-What angle is the journalist likely to pursue?
+Consider the context What angle is the journalist likely to pursue?
 Is this a hotly-debated issue right now?
 How will you come across in the context of what other groups are saying?
 Who else will be interviewed?
-What is the headline likely to be?

-TIP

-Test drive your explanations ahead of time on a volunteer or two, and use their feedback to refine and improve what you say.
+What is the headline likely to be? 😭) TIP Test drive your explanations ahead of time on a volunteer or two, and use their feedback to refine and improve what you say.
 "There's no point in writing about something - even the most brilliant, innovative breakthrough - if no one reads it.
 We need to present the story in a way that's eye-catching, innovative and draws in the reader.
 You can do that with colour and spark while still staying true to the facts."

-JOANNA WANE

-FREELANCE WRITER AND FORMER DEPUTY EDITOR, NORTH & SOUTH MAGAZINE

-Plan your key message

-We have provided a message planning worksheet to help you prepare for a media interview.
+JOANNA WANE SENIOR FEATURE WRITER, NZ HERALD Plan your key message We have provided a message planning worksheet to help you prepare for a media interview.
 Here is a worked example to give you an idea of how to use it.
 The set up: